7/7 WOUNDED HEARTS: SBU

 result in the loss of his or her license and the

-DISBARMENT of that individual from the
+DISBARMENT of that

 practice of law?